juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

 !!! warning

-    The automatic gamma correction for the flow map must be deactivated, when exporting from the DCC program, and when imported in the engine.
-The gamma must be set to 1.0
+    For the vector field / flow map, the export and import of the texture shoudl be made with a gamma set at 1.0.

 ## Baking

-After all the materials have been processed, depending on the platform and graphics settings the textures are baked and reprojected to avoid unnecessary calculations, albeit with some quality loss.
+After all the materials are processed, and depending on the platform and graphics settings the textures are baked and reprojected to avoid unnecessary calculations in each frame, albeit with some quality loss.

 ## Future improvements

 After using the system in production, some areas could be improved.
-To solve the seams, we have to use extra texture samplers, on alternatives could be to use an stacked image array, an only use one sampler, but this is not supported across all devices, so older/weaker devices might be cut.
+To hide the seams, I used two extra texture samplers.
+One alternative could be to use an stacked image array, an only use one sampler, but this is not supported across all devices, so older/weaker devices might be cut.

 ## Collaboration and credits

-The work done in this feature included the generation of textures, all the planet surface shaders, the atmosphere shader, the classes to load and unload the textures from memory, material handling and an small planet designer editor.
+The work done in this feature included the generation of all the textures, the planet surface shaders, the atmosphere shader (not covered here), the classes to load and unload the textures from memory, material handling, and an small planet designer editor.

 This work was further expanded by other team members to include rings around the planets, and the baking of the atmosphere as a texture to avoid unnecessary calculations.
+The final look of the planets, including colors, continents, atmosphere settings, etc, were edited by members of the team department.

 [^1]: [Height blending functions used as reference](http://untitledgam.es/2017/01/height-blending-shader/) actual code is different